hammer-and-anvil/hammer-and-anvil/README.md

 ### Inter malleum et incudem — Between the hammer and the anvil
-> *I was a successful construction Project Manager and Owner, with 35+ years in business development and operations, until I fell from a ladder.
-Now I'm seeking to pivot careers to the IT and Cybersecurity sector*
+> *I spent over 35 years as a successful Construction Project Manager and business owner, leading business development and operations in the industry.
+That was until an accident—a fall from a ladder—changed my trajectory.
+Now, I'm shifting gears and looking to pivot into the IT and Cybersecurity sector, ready to apply my skills, experience, and resilience to a new challenge.*

 ### A good anvil does not fear the hammer
 > *resilience and adaptability in the face of life’s challenges*